2D magnetofluid models constructed by a priori imposition of conservation laws: Introduction

 \section{Introduction}

-The Eulerian description of Hamiltonian fluid models \cite{morr_revi}, such as MHD \cite{morr_gree}, is expressed in terms of noncanonical Poisson operators.
-The degeneracy of those noncanonical operators gives rise to functionals that Poisson-commute with any arbitrary functional defined on the phase space.
-Those functionals, whose gradients are elements of the Poisson kernel, are called Casimirs, being invariants that express additional conservation laws.
-In \cite{blen_badi} and \cite{blen_badi_2} the authors constructed Nambu-like brackets (trilinear antisymmetric brackets) for the 2D incompressible ideal hydrodynamics and for the shallow water equations respectively, using differential 2-forms to impose orthogonality conditions arising from the conservation of the energy and the Casimir functionals of the respective models.
+The Hamiltonian formulation of fluid models \cite{morr_revi}, such as MHD \cite{morr_gree}, within the Eulerian viewpoint is expressed in terms of noncanonical Poisson brackets.
+The degeneracy of those brackets gives rise to functionals that Poisson-commute with any arbitrary functional defined on the phase space, the so-called Casimirs, which are invariants that express additional conservation laws.
+The Casimirs introduce dynamical constraints and together with the Hamiltonian determine the manifold on which the evolution of the dynamical system is restricted.
+In \cite{blen_badi} and \cite{blen_badi_2} the authors constructed Nambu-like brackets (trilinear antisymmetric brackets) for the 2D ideal incompressible hydrodynamics and for the shallow water equations respectively, using differential 2-forms to impose orthogonality conditions arising from the conservation of the energy and the Casimirs of the respective models.
 Here we adopt an analogous approach in the context of the Reduced MHD (RMHD) model.
 In addition we ascertain that this procedure, i.e. the imposition of the conservation laws as orthogonality constraints, can be useful to derive models possessing Nambu-like and Poisson structures with the a priori definition of two ingredients: 1) the dynamical variables, 2) the functional quantities that are to be conserved by the dynamics.
 This also provides the freedom to select a subset of the original orthogonality conditions, so as to obtain models that do not conserve all of the ideal invariants, though they are non-dissipative.
-Such an idea could potentially be linked with the ruggedness of the helicity invariants associated with the concept of selective decay in magnetohydrodynamic turbulence, which assumes that the total energy is minimized, subject to the conservation of the Casimir invariants \cite{mathaus}.
-If in the absence of dissipation the additional contributions tend to reduce the MHD energy in certain parametric regions and time scales, then within a dissipative framework the helicities would present a weaker decay due to the helicity conserving structure of the non-dissipative part.
-As it is pointed out in section \ref{sec_IV} some classes of those models can serve as useful regularizations of the original RMHD model in the sense that they prevent vorticity singularities while preserving their non-dissipative structure.
+Such an idea could potentially be linked with the concept of selective decay in magnetohydrodynamic turbulence, which assumes that the total energy is minimized, subject to the conservation of the helicities \cite{mathaus}, in the sense that one can incorporate additional contributions that break the conservation of a particular invariant in order to regulate its decay individually without affecting the rest of the invariants as the diffusive terms do.
+Also, as it is pointed out in section \ref{sec_IV} some classes of those models can serve as useful regularizations of the original RMHD model in the sense that they prevent vorticity singularities while preserving their non-dissipative structure.
 Similar regularizations were introduced in \cite{thya} for the three dimensional incompressible MHD equations.